siemens/ix/CONTRIBUTING.md

 Read more about the [Stencil Output Targets here](https://stenciljs.com/docs/overview)

 > Please be aware you can not modify angular, react and vue components directly.
-> Some files are marked with a jsdocs `/* auto-generated react proxies */` this files will be overwritten by each build!
+> Some files are marked with a jsdocs `/* auto-generated react proxies */`.
+These files will be overwritten by each build!

 #### Modifying Files